thomassuedbroecker/node-mqtt-for-anki-overdrive/README.md

 * Controller (Node.js application) running on MacBooks or notebooks to invoke commands and receive messages via CLI (command line interface) using the Anki Drive [Bluebooth Low Energy](http://developer.anki.com/drive-sdk/docs/programming-guide) interface.
 * MQTT interface to invoke commands from cloud platforms like [IBM Bluemix](https://bluemix.net) and receive events from cars in the cloud.
 This allows for example to build collision prevention software as demonstrated below.

 In order to run this project I used the [Anki Overdrive](https://anki.com/en-us/overdrive/starter-kit) Starter Kit.
-Additionally you need a device to run the Node.js application which also supports Bluetooth Low Energy.
+Additionally you need a device to run the **Node.js application** which also supports **Bluetooth Low Energy**.
 I tested it with a MacBook Pro successully (without additional adapter).
 Check out the [photo](https://raw.githubusercontent.com/IBM-Bluemix/node-mqtt-for-anki-overdrive/master/screenshots/photo.jpg) of the setup.

 [![Anki Overdrive Bluemix Demo Presentation](https://raw.githubusercontent.com/IBM-Bluemix/node-mqtt-for-anki-overdrive/master/screenshots/deck.png)](http://www.slideshare.net/niklasheidloff/ibm-bluemix-demo-with-anki-overdrive-cars)